elleen/elleen.github.io/index.md

 ---
 # Hi!

+I'm currently a PhD student at [the University of Chicago](https://www.uchicago.edu/) advised by [Blase Ur](https://www.blaseur.com/).

-I'm currently a software engineer at [Block](https://block.xyz/).
-I currently work on [Cash App's](https://cash.app/) marketing engineering team, and have also worked on [Square's](https://squareup.com/us/en) (user) authentication team.
+Prior to that, I was a software engineer at [Block](https://block.xyz/).
+I worked on [Cash App's](https://cash.app/) marketing engineering team and [Square's](https://squareup.com/us/en) (user) authentication team.

-Before all that, I did my undergrad at Northeastern University and got my BS in computer science.
+I did my undergrad at Northeastern University and got my BS in computer science.
 During that time, I did some research focusing on mobile privacy (specifically, media exfiltration from apps) and interned at a couple of swell startups.

 ---

-### Work
+### Industry Work
 **Block** · Atlanta, GA
 *Software Engineer*
-Doing cool stuff!

-**College of Computer and Information Science (Northeastern University)** · Boston, MA
-*Research Assistant*
-May 2017 - February 2018
-Worked on a project researching privacy in mobile applications; specifically, media exfiltration in Android apps and third-party libraries
+- **Marketing Eng**, Cash App (Jan 2021 - Sep 2022)
+Worked on an internal tool used by the Cash Marketing team to carry out various campaigns, such as giveaways through social media posts, QR codes, etc. Did a little bit of frontend work in React and more backend work in Kotlin + SQL.
+- **Authentication**, Square (Aug 2021 - Jan 2021)
+Built features for the login flow, two-factor authentication, session management, passwords, etc. Mostly backend work in Java + SQL and Redis.

 **Placester** · Boston, MA
 *Engineering Co-op*